nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 Create Custom Reports
 ---------------------

+In order to create a report, you need to:

 - Go to *Reports and Segments → Manage Custom Reports* and click the :guilabel:`Create Report` button.

 - The *"Create Report""* page will appear.